How to Rotate Layers in Adobe Photoshop

 • Change the color using the color picker.

-For the third option, instead of rasterizing to use the Eraser Tool in hiding parts of a vector layer, you can use a Layer Mask.
+For the third option, instead of rasterizing to use the Eraser Tool to hide parts of a vector layer, you can use a layer mask.
 To do this:

 • Start by selecting the vector layer in the Layers Panel.